RavenSystem/MyWindowsNotes/README.md

 - Leave only checked:
 - Show window contents while dragging.
 - Show thumbnails instead of icons.
-- Smooth edges for screen fonts.
+- Smooth edges of screen fonts.
 - Click OK.

 ## Show the Maximum Performance power plan in the power options